pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Solution 1:** Set the WebP Express settings for `Destination Structure` to `Image Roots` in `/wp-admin/options-general.php?page=webp_express_settings_page` and then clear the cache.

-**Solution 2:** Use our [Advanced Global CDN Image Optimization](/guides/professional-services/advanced-global-cdn#additional-features-from-wafio) feature.
-This addon has WebP auto-conversion at the edge, and is more performant than a plugin relying on PHP/WP.
+**Solution 2:** Use the [Advanced Global CDN Image Optimization](/guides/professional-services/advanced-global-cdn#additional-features-from-wafio) feature.
+This add-on has WebP auto-conversion at the edge, and is more performant than a plugin relying on PHP or WordPress.

 ___